Square-Zero-Labs/OpenAI-Apps-Directory-Kit/directory_server_node/README.md

 ## Configuration

 - `config/directory.json` controls copy, theming, field mapping, and optional Supabase connection details.
+The root `pnpm dev` / `pnpm build` commands (and the new Vite plugin) regenerate `src/directory-defaults.ts` from this file so the demo widgets render the same configuration without any manual duplication.
-- `data/directory-places.json` provides fallback data when a remote source is unavailable.
+- `data/directory-places.json` provides fallback data when a remote source is unavailable; the frontend preview defaults reuse this dataset as well.
 - Set the `SUPABASE_SERVICE_ROLE_KEY` environment variable (and adjust the config) to fetch real data from Supabase.

+The server watches both files for changes and reloads them automatically, so you can edit configuration and fallback data without restarting the process.

 Each tool response includes: